onwidget/storybook-css-modules/README.md

 }
 ```

-If you need specific different options, override this in `.storybook/main.js`, example:
+If you need specific different options, override this in `.storybook/main.js` using _cssModulesLoaderOptions_, example:

 ```js
 // .storybook/main.js